 HeatNet Online is a web-based system for fault notification, monitoring and tuning of a HeatNet based system.
 A HeatNet Online bridge module is required to connect a boiler (Usually the MASTER boiler) to the internet.
-The bridge is available for version 2.x and version 3.x HeatNet controls that do not ha
+The bridge is available for version 2.x and version 3.x HeatNet controls that do not have a touchscreen display.